PrefectHQ/prefect/docs/tutorial/workers.md

 You should see your new `my-docker-pool` listed in the output.

-Finally, let’s double check that you can see this work pool in your Prefect UI.
+Next, check that you can see this work pool in your Prefect UI.

 Navigate to the **Work Pools** tab and verify that you see `my-docker-pool` listed.

-When you click into `my-docker-pool` you should see a red status icon signifying that this work pool is not ready.
+When you click into `my-docker-pool`, you should see a red status icon signifying that this work pool is not ready.

-To make the work pool ready, you need to start a worker.
+To make the work pool ready, start a worker.

 ### Start a worker